 Another Leader’s Experience

 “We painted rocks as part of a SU Encampment and gave the girls instructions to paint something Girl Scouts related and then added to the back of each page to post at “GSSD Rocks!” on Facebook and to rehide (with the approve of our Council, of course).
-The girls then got to hide them around the Girl Scout camp grounds (again with approval) and it’s been awesome to see the posts.
-We are going to another local Girl Scout camp later this year and we’re hoping to find some rocks there or maybe leave a few.”
+The girls then got to hide them around the Scout camp grounds (again with approval) and it’s been awesome to see the posts.
+We are going to another local Scout camp later this year and we’re hoping to find some rocks there or maybe leave a few.”
 Shannon Thornton

 What else can I do?